 When I did leave, I took up a career that had nothing whatsoever to do with my former training, apart from a loosely quantitative similarity.
 I went into Investment Banking and said goodbye to Physics forever, despite studying it intensely for 8 years or more.
 How did I end up doing a subject to such a high level that I had little deep interest in, and almost no talent at?
 In my case, the answer has a lot to do with lack of planning, no clear idea of what I wanted to do at age 16.
 Moreover, I took a decision due to the immediate necessity to do so, without due consideration for the long-term repercussions.

 For example, you dream of being a writer or a painter.
 Are you willing to be an unknown writer or painter?
-In other words, are you prepared to do it for the love of the thing itself, and develop yourself in your chosen field to simply be the best you can possibly be?
-Or hidden away somewhere, is there the idea to use this to gain fame and recognition, and… yes… Money!
+Are you prepared to do it for the love of the thing itself, and develop yourself in your chosen field to simply be the best you can possibly be?
+Or hidden away somewhere, is there the idea to use this to gain fame and recognition, and… yes… Money?!

 These are rarely, if ever, good decisions.
 In summary, Clarity is Power.
 Get really clear on what you want.
 Take the time to do so.
 Ponder and muse on it.
 Submit it also to your imagination instead of simply relying solely on the left brain (we are far too left-brain oriented in our life planning).